AAZWD/westworld-async-web-app/README.md

 # Black Ridge Limited Site

 ##  Purpose
-Fictional train booking/informational site built using XAMPP stack package
+Fictional train booking/informational site.
+Built to practice using AJAX with databases, and tempalting with Twig.

 ## Users
 Westworld fans